eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

 It's often useful to provide a shorter or more semantic name to an existing class or interface type, especially if the class or interface is a parameterized type.
-For this, we use a *type alias*, for example:
+For this, we use a *type alias*.

+Aliasing a class or interfaces can just be done using the `=` specifier, for example:

 <!-- try: -->
 <!-- cat: